 2. Boosts Collagen In Your Body

-Collagen is necessary for:
+Collagen is a component of connective tissue which is necessary for:

 3. Boosts Immune System